Cinema of Mexico: Role of women

 Achieving ten nominations at the ninety-first edition of the Oscar Awards, Roma of 2018, starring Yalitza Aparicio, Marina de Tavira and Jorge Antonio Guerrero became one of the most important film productions in Mexico in the 21st century.

 Most of the female filmmakers in Mexico identify as feminists.
 The primary reason for many of them to commit to being filmmakers was to depict stories of women in their original and true essence as well as to strive in readapting roles of females on the Mexican screen.
 According to Patricia Torres San Martín, an honorable film scholar, there is a new theme emerging within the film industry in Mexico which is known as the 'new female identity'.
 This new structural change in cinema created a geographical cultural change in Mexico due to its new emerged eye-opening concept in the film industry.
 One of Maria Novaro first short films (a school work: An Island Surrounded by Water, 1984) was acquired by the Museum of Modern Art in New York for its permanent film collection and was distributed in the United States by Women Make Movies.
 Maria's 1994 El Jardín del Edén (lit.
-'The Garden of Eden') obtain her a second nomination for the Ariel Award for Best Picture the first for a woman in Mexico.
-In the Garden of Eden, three very different women find themselves in the Mexican-American border town of Tijuana, each with her own goal.
+'The Garden of Eden') brought her a second nomination for the Ariel Award for Best Picture, the first for a woman in Mexico.
+In The Garden of Eden, three very different women find themselves in the Mexican-American border town of Tijuana, each with her own goal.
 The women: struggling artist Elizabeth (Rosario Sagrav), Jane (Renée Coleman), who's looking for her brother, and Serena (Gabriela Roel), a widow who just arrived in town with her family.
 Although the trio come from different cultural backgrounds—Serena is Mexican, Jane is American and Elizabeth is Mexican-American—all three are similarly in search of a new direction.

 Mariana Chenillo became the first female director to win an Ariel Award for Best Picture back in 2010 for the film Nora's Will.
-The Ariel is the Mexican Academy of Film Award.
-In cinema, it is considered Mexico's equivalent to the Academy Awards ("Oscars") of the United States.
+(The Ariel is the Mexican Academy of Film Award; it is considered Mexico's equivalent to the Academy Awards ("Oscars") of the United States.)
 The film gives a mysterious photograph left under the bed will lead to an unexpected outcome which will remind us that sometimes the greatest love stories are hidden in the smallest places.
-Issa López wrote the scripts for several film features, three of them produced in Mexico by the Major Hollywood Studios, and two of those directed by herself; Efectos Secundarios (Warner Bros., 2006) and Casi Divas Almost Divas (Sony Pictures, 2008).
+Issa López wrote the scripts for several film features, three of them produced in Mexico by major Hollywood studios, and two of those directed by herself; Efectos Secundarios (Warner Bros., 2006) and Casi Divas (Almost Divas) (Sony Pictures, 2008).
 Casi Divas is the only Mexican movie to be scored by acclaimed Hollywood composer Hans Zimmer.
-Makes her a Mexican filmmaker, one to watch.
+It made her a Mexican filmmaker to watch.